ivanpaulovich/MrRobot/README.md

-# :zap: What is Mr. Robot
+# :zap: What is Mr. Robot?
 It is a Cleaning Robot that informs the number of places cleaned after each execution.

 # :rocket: Running Unit Tests